Beverley Shore Bennett: Biography

 Shore Bennett was born in Wellington to Edith Carter and Martin Shore.
 She attended Samuel Marsden Collegiate School from 1934 to 1945.
 Her art teacher there, Betty Rhind, gave her extra classes in portrait drawing.
-From 1946 to 1950 she attended Wellington Technical College.
+From 1946 to 1950, she attended Wellington Technical College where she studied under stained glass artist Frederick Ellis.

-In 1948 Shore Bennett joined the New Zealand Academy of Fine Arts, exhibiting her work there, and continued as an exhibiting member until 1967.
+In 1948, Shore Bennett joined the New Zealand Academy of Fine Arts, exhibiting her work there, and continued as an exhibiting member until 1967.
 She travelled to England and studied at the Byam Shaw School of Art from 1951 to 1953, majoring in portraiture.
 While there, she had two portraits accepted for the 1953 Royal Academy summer show.